skjerns/imagine-decoding-challenge/README.md

 ## Getting Started

-To get started, download the data from XXX.
+1. To get started, download the data from XXX.

-We supply a script with a standard pipeline that decodes the `localizer` trials using cross-validated logistic regression.
-To verify your solution, we have set up a Kaggle competition where you can upload your predictions and check how well your decoder differentiates the `imagine` trials.
+2. Have a look at the example [notebook](https://github.com/skjerns/imagine-decoding-challenge/tree/main/examples)
+3. Tinker around and find a way to predict the mental imagery
+4. Submit your improved solution via Kaggle to this competition: https://www.kaggle.com/competitions/the-imagine-decoding-challenge

 ## Things to keep in mind: